Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 ### 1.1 State diagram

 The diagram shown below represents the creation of projects.
 Given that the creation of a project triggers the edition of its title, we also represent this part of the creation flow in the diagram.
-However, we will not cover the case where the user updates a title by double clicking the title field, as it is not part of the "project creation" requirement.
+However, we will not cover the case where the user updates a title by double-clicking the title field, as it is not part of the "project creation" requirement.

 ![](./figures/01_create_project/01_state_machine.png)